 - Low-pressure wins.
-You don’t need to wait for a free Saturday; progress happens in tiny pockets of time.
+You don't have to wait for a free Saturday; improvement can happen in small pockets of time.

 - Teachable moments.
-These projects model for kids how to maintain order in small, simple ways.
+These projects help kids learn to keep things organized in small ways.

 - Cumulative effect.
-One drawer today, one shelf tomorrow—soon whole rooms feel lighter.
+First, a drawer today, then a shelf tomorrow; before you know it, whole rooms will feel lighter.

 Each of these can be done in under five minutes.
 Think "one drawer, one shelf, one surface" at a time.